-If you’ve been injured in a crash caused by a distracted driver, the car accident attorneys at Vaughan & Vaughan can fight for your rights every step of the way.
+If you’ve been injured in a crash caused by a distracted driver, the Indiana car accident lawyers at Vaughan & Vaughan can fight for your rights every step of the way.
 We know how the legal system works, and we will not rest until justice is served.

 Type of Distracted Driving Accidents